Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 <h3>More information</h3>

-- You can do more tests, such as longer or shorter periodic orbits, or control it to some unstable steady states, and more, to futher validate the performance.
+- You can do more tests, such as orbits with longer or shorter periods, or control it to some unstable steady states, and more, to futher validate the performance.

 - Here I did not optimize the hyperparameters.
 To improve the performance, one should optimize them for RC, as they are vital to the result, as shown [here](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).